-Sustainable Australia Winegrowing was developed to maximize growers and regional overall sustainability, and aims to minimize environmental impacts.
+Sustainable Australia Winegrowing was developed to maximise growers and regional overall sustainability, and aims to minimise environmental impacts.
 The data capture and reporting provides growers with the best management tool to demonstrate their performance against their regional peers and recognised best practice.

 Sustainable Australia Winegrowing is now available to any grower across Australia, and is accredited by the Australian Wine Research Institute (AWRI) for full Entwine Membership.

 Please click here to express your interest in participating in SAW.

 1 Dr Irina Santiago-Brown, Implementation Manual Sustainable Australia Winegrowing—SAW, 2015

 The Sustainable Australia Winegrowing, McLaren Vale program objectives include:

 The program assesses sustainability through the triple bottom line approach (environment, economics and social) and focuses on continuous improvement of the grower and the region’s results over time.

 Each of the assessment areas have been written by local grower working groups and peer reviewed by experts on a volunteer basis.